QianMoo0121/KubeJS/README.md

 ## Introduction

-KubeJS is a Minecraft mod which lets you create scripts in the JavaScript programming language to manage your server using events, change recipes, add ~~and edit~~ (coming soon!) loot tables, customise your world generation, add new blocks and items, or use custom integration with other mods like [FTB Quests](https://mods.latvian.dev/books/kubejs/page/ftb-quests-integration) for even more advanced features!
+KubeJS is a Minecraft mod which lets you create scripts in the JavaScript programming language to manage your server using events1, change recipes, add ~~and edit~~ (coming soon!) loot tables, customise your world generation, add new blocks and items, or use custom integration with other mods like [FTB Quests](https://mods.latvian.dev/books/kubejs/page/ftb-quests-integration) for even more advanced features!

 ## Issues and Feedback